 If it’s green and it’s got leaves, chances are it’s good for sun protection.
-According to one study, spinach, kale and swiss chard can reduce the risk of squamous cell skin cancer by 50%.
+According to one study regarding getting a regular skin cancer check in Perth, spinach, kale and swiss chard can reduce the risk of squamous cell skin cancer by 50%.
 Broccoli is also a good choice: it’s full of sulphoraphane, an antioxidant that helps your cells protect themselves against UV radiation.

 Fresh herbs like parsley, basil, sage and rosemary are also packed with free radical-fighting, skin-protecting antioxidants.
 Not sure where to start?
 Check out our guide to cruciferous vegetables.

 The antioxidant lycopene has been shown to protect the skin against sunburn and is at least twice as effective an antioxidant as betacarotene when it comes to blocking UV light.
 It also helps rid the body of free radicals.
 Chow down on tomatoes, papaya, guava, red bell peppers and pink grapefruit.
 Watermelon is an especially good choice: it contains 40% more lycopene than tomatoes.